 Megaton Shipping fined S$5,000 for role in declaring cigarettes as men's clothes

-SINGAPORE: Freight forwarding company Megaton Shipping was fined S$5,000 on Wednesday (Apr 4) for its part in getting an import permit from Singapore Customs by providing false information.
-This was done with the purpose of smuggling cigarettes to another country, said authorities.
+SINGAPORE: Freight forwarding company Megaton Shipping was fined S$5,000 on Wednesday (Apr 4) for its part in getting an import permit from Singapore Customs by providing “untrue information" to a logistics company.

-Megaton Shipping had in May last year given false information to a logistics company which proceeded to obtain the import permit.
+“We believe that the cigarettes were intended to be smuggled into another country,” said Singapore Customs Assistant Director-General for intelligence and investigation Yeo Sew Meng.

-On May 29, Megaton Shipping instructed the logistics company to make in import permit declaration.
+On May 29, 2017, Megaton Shipping instructed the logistics company to make an import permit declaration.

-With the permit, the container was removed from the Keppel Free Trade Zone to a bonded warehouse for storage before the re-export to the UK.
+With the goods declared to contain clothing, the container was removed from the Keppel Free Trade Zone to a bonded warehouse for storage before the re-export to the UK.

 However, "anomalies" were detected in scanned images of the 40-foot container, said authorities.
 Instead of men's clothes, officers found 39,900 cartons of cigarettes in the container at the Tanjong Pagar Scanning Station on Jun 2.

-Note: Editor’s note: An earlier version of this story suggested that Megaton Shipping gave false information for the purpose of smuggling the cigarettes.
-This is inaccurate and we apologise.